-Graduates of the Radiographer program will be awarded an Associate in Applied Science Degree, as well as a certificate in Radiography.
+Graduates of the Radiographer program will be awarded an Associate in Applied Science Degree.
 Graduates who intend to take the American Registry of Radiologic Technologists (ARRT) certification examination are required to meet all general and ethical qualifications of the ARRT.

 A list of qualifications is available upon request at ARRT (651) 687-0048 or at www.arrt.org.